Gomphus flavipes: Larval development

 The larvae develop for three years buried in the fine soil of the riverbed.
 As imagos, they are predators too, their diet consisting of small invertebrates which they capture with they specialized labium called the mask.

 The emergence of the larvae starts mostly at end of May or June, but it depends highly on location and other environmental circumstances (e.g. a rainy period could delay the start of emergence).

 The emergence in G. flavipes is often highly synchronised and it is therefore referred as a ’summer species’, in Odonatology EM50 values are used to describe the emergence pattern (extent of synchronization).
 The patterns often have two peaks in G. flavipes due to the phenomenon called ’cohort splitting’.

 Larvae of G. flavipes, unlike other Anisoptera larvae, often choose riverbank soil as an emergence substrate, however the type of substrate depends on location and characteristics of the riverbank, probably the larvae have no substrate specific attachment.

 Threat factors

-G. flavipes has become an endangered species in most Western European countries due to water pollution and river regulation.
+Gomphus flavipes has become an endangered species in most Western European countries due to water pollution and river regulation.
 The species is listed in the Annex IV of Habitats Directive.